AnaLR27/AnaLR27/README.md

 Creating web servers using technologies like Node.js 🚀 Relational and non-relational databases like MySQL 🐬 and MongoDB 🍃

+Other programming languages: **Java** ☕ and **Python** 🐍

 ---

 Constantly Learning 📚
 I am passionate about continuous learning and always looking for new technologies and tools to improve my work.
-If you are looking for a developer with experience in both frontend and backend, feel free to contact me.

 Thanks for reading! 😊